 Successfully incorporating a zip ('zipper') in a boot is a challenge that needs to be met in order for footwear manufacturers to avoid related complaints or returns.
 The most common cause for zips failing in boots is the way in which the zip has been attached to the upper.

-Please see how SATRA Membership could benefit you, or log in if you’re already a member.
+Please see how SATRA Membership could benefit you.

 To request access please enter your email address below.